Jovan Marinović

 Jovan Marinović (Јован Мариновић; 1821 – August 30, 1893) was a Serbian politician and diplomat.
 He introduced several enlightened reforms in Serbian political system.
-As a close collaborator of powerful Minister Ilija Garašanin, young Jovan Marinović climbed rapidly and became the leader of the Serbian Conservatives, eventually becoming Prime Minister of the Principality of Serbia.
-Educated in Paris, Marinović was a sophisticated gentleman, who believed in European culture and reforms as a way of enlightening the Serbian peasant society.

-Being a member of the first generation of Serbian Western-educated intellectuals, Jovan Marinović occupied several high-ranking posts in the state administration throughout his career.
+As a close collaborator of Minister Ilija Garašanin, Marinović became the leader of the Serbian Conservatives, eventually becoming Prime Minister of the Principality of Serbia.
+Educated in Paris, Marinović believed in European culture and reforms as a way of enlightening the Serbian peasant society.
+Being a member of one of the first generatiosn of Serbian Western-educated intellectuals, Marinović occupied several posts in the state administration.
 He was highly regarded as a diplomat.

 Early life

-Born to a Serbian family in Sarajevo, at the time part of the Bosnia Eyalet in the Ottoman Empire, Marinović moved to neighboring Principality of Serbia as a child.
-Being a semi-independent state entity, the Serbian principality was in the process of ridding itself of the Ottoman influence.
+Born to a Serbian family in Sarajevo at the time part of the Bosnia Eyalet in the Ottoman Empire, Marinović moved to neighboring Principality of Serbia as a child.

-He finished secondary school in Kragujevac in 1837 and got employed in Chancery of the Prince (Knjaževa kancelarija) under Prince Miloš Obrenović I. Marinović studied in Paris from 1841 until 1842, returning to Serbia to work as a secretary in the State Council.
-In 1843, he returned to the Prince's chancery in the head capacity, this time under Prince Aleksandar Karađorđević as Karađorđevićs in the meantime retook the power in Serbia from Obrenovićs.
+He finished secondary school in Kragujevac in 1837 and obtained a job in the Chancery of the Prince (Knjaževa kancelarija) under Prince Miloš Obrenović I. Marinović studied in Paris from 1841 until 1842, returning to Serbia to work as a secretary in the State Council.
+In 1843, he returned to the Prince's chancery in the head capacity, this time under Prince Aleksandar Karađorđević as the Karađorđevićs in the meantime took the power in Serbia from the Obrenovićs.

 Marinović went back to Paris in 1847, formally in order to finish his studies.
 However, in practice, he became the unofficial Serbian representative in the Kingdom of France, commonly known as the July Monarchy, a state ruled by King Louis Philippe I.

 Political career

 During the French Revolution of 1848, part of the 1848-1849 revolutionary wave throughout central and western Europe, Marinović stayed in France, as the country transformed into the French Second Republic.

-In the following years, Marinović de facto became a person in charge of the Serbian foreign policy.
+In the following years, Marinović was in charge of the Serbian foreign policy.
 Although formally performing other posts (Secretary of the State Council until 1850), Marinović was, as a special assistant to Ilija Garašanin, in control of the whole network of Serbian political propaganda in the Ottoman Empire.
 In 1853, Imperial Russia asked for the dismissal of both Garašanin and his first assistant Marinović for being too close to the Second French Empire and the Paris-based Polish agents of Adam Czartoryski and their representative in Belgrade.

 Marinović later became Minister of Finance (1856–1858) and the President of the State Council (1861–1873).
 Between 1861 and 1867 Marinović was anew the first aide of Prime Minister Ilija Garašanin and Prince Mihailo Obrenović, during their ambitious policy of forming a wider Balkan alliance and fomenting a general Christian uprising against the Ottomans.
 Marinović was sent to confidential missions to St. Petersburg, Paris, London and Constantinople.